ciscoheat/superforms-web/src/routes/concepts/snapshots/+page.md

 The export has to be on a `+page.svelte` page to work, it cannot be in a component.

+> The `options` object contains functions and cannot be serialized for a snapshot.
+If you modify the options dynamically, make a custom version of the methods to handle the changes.

 ## Test it out

 Modify the form below without submitting, then click the browser back button and then forward again.
 The form should be restored to its intermediate state.